Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy: Experiment

 Accuracy is evaluated on public datasets with ground-truth trajectories, as introduced in Section~\ref{sec:exp_setup}.
 We use the Root Mean Square Error (RMSE) between estimated and ground-truth poses, computed by the Evo toolbox~\cite{evo}, as the evaluation metric.

-For brevity, dataset names are simplified in Table~\ref{tab:accuracy}: for example, M2DGR sequences are denoted by the prefix ``m2'' and the NTU prefix is omitted in the last three rows.
+For brevity, dataset names are simplified in Table~\ref{tab:accuracy}: for example, M2DGR~\cite{m2dgr} sequences are denoted by the prefix ``m2'' and the NTU VIRAL~\cite{NTU} prefix is omitted in the last three rows.
 The same naming rule applies in the following analysis.

 The evaluated datasets cover a wide spectrum of LiDAR types, platforms, and scenarios.
 M2DGR~\cite{m2dgr} and NCLT~\cite{nclt} both employ a Velodyne HDL-32E spinning LiDAR.
 M2DGR consists of low-speed ground-robot runs, where we evaluate outdoor street and indoor corridor scenes.
 NCLT provides long-duration trajectories (up to 110 minutes and 7.58\,km), allowing us to assess accuracy under extended continuous operation.
 The MCD~\cite{MCD} dataset uses a Livox MID-70 solid-state LiDAR with a small FoV, recorded on a high-speed terrain vehicle; the tested sequences exceed 1\,km, with peak speed $\sim$10\,m/s and angular velocity $\sim$2.9\,rad/s, stressing both robustness and accuracy under fast motion.
-Finally, the NTU~\cite{NTU} dataset is collected with a UAV equipped with an Ouster-16 LiDAR, yielding relatively sparse aerial point clouds; this setting is particularly challenging, and iG-LIO~\cite{ig_lio} fails on one sequence (eee1).
+Finally, the NTU VIRAL~\cite{NTU} dataset is collected with a UAV equipped with an Ouster-16 LiDAR, yielding relatively sparse aerial point clouds; this setting is particularly challenging, and iG-LIO~\cite{ig_lio} fails on one sequence (eee1).

 Table~\ref{tab:accuracy} reports the RMSE results across multiple sequences.
 Super-LIO achieves the best average accuracy among all tested methods, despite relying on a significantly more compact map representation.
-In several sequences, it even surpasses state-of-the-art baselines, demonstrating the effectiveness of the OctVox map.
+In several sequences, it even surpasses state-of-the-art baselines, illustrating that the OctVox map provides a reliable geometric representation.
 The ablation variant Super-LIO* shows a modest yet expected degradation, confirming that the proposed HKNN search improves the data association quality during scan-to-map alignment.
 By contrast, FAST-LIO2* exhibits a slight accuracy drop compared with FAST-LIO2~\cite{fast_lio2}, which is mainly attributed to more aggressive multi-threading that introduces small numerical inconsistencies in scan-to-map optimization.
-While accuracy is important, the focus of this work is on optimizing efficiency, as discussed in the following sections.